insuhan/nonsymmetric-dpp-sampling/README.md

-# NOTE
-- The codes are for Scalable Sampling for Nonsymmetric Determinantl Point Processes
+# Python Implmentation for Scalable Sampling for Nonsymmetric Determinantl Point Processes

 # Organization
 - The code files are organized for (1) sampling nonymmetric DPPs (NDPPs) and (2) learning with orthogonality constraints.